-If you plan to upload your extension to the TYPO3 Extension Repository (TER), you should first consider adding a documentation to your extension.
-A documentation will help users and administrators to quickly install and configure your extension and give it more weight.
+If you plan to upload your extension to the TYPO3 Extension Repository (TER), you should first consider adding documentation to your extension.
+Documentation will help users and administrators to install, configure and use your extension.

 The documentation platform https://docs.typo3.org centralizes documentation for every project.
-It supports two different kind of documentation:
+It supports different kinds of documentation: